RONITrrt/Disease-Prediction-System-Using-Machine-Learning/README.md

 streamlit-option-menu
 pickle (for loading machine learning models) Disclaimer
 This application is intended for informational and educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition.
+Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition..